jarviscanada/jarvis_data_eng_WilliamLiu/README.md

 # William Liu .
 Jarvis Consulting

 I am a candidate for Master of Applied Sciences in Systems Design Engineering at the University of Waterloo.
 I currently hold a degree in Bachelor of Applied Sciences in Electrical and Computer Engineering.
-I am interested to work with unique and interesting datasets and to discover how leveraging those datasets may impact various lines of service in the financial sector.
+I am interested to work with unique and interesting datasets and discover how leveraging those datasets may impact various lines of service in the financial sector.
 During my work experience and coursework, I have been involved in various projects, through which I have gained experience in machine learning and deep learning techniques.
 In addition to my experience in machine learning and deep learning, I am also proficient in software, automation, and manufacturing.
 I have worked extensively with SQL as back-end to web and mobile applications and I am well versed in several programming languages including but not limited to Python, C#, and Java.
-I am driven, results-oriented and accustomed to fast-paced work environments.
+I am driven, results-oriented, and accustomed to fast-paced work environments.
 I believe that I still have much to learn, but I am eager to take on new learning opportunities.
 I am passionate about continuous learning, and I hope to be an asset to your team.

 ## Skills